wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 The code fragment performs the following steps:

 1. First, we obtain an instance of the `IChatCompletionService` from the kernel.
-2. After that, we ask the kernel to return a ChatMessage based on the chat history we provided.
+2. After that, we ask the kernel to return a chat message based on the chat history we provided.
 3. Finally, we print the content of the first chat message that's returned.